stonegray/MacExtendedUtilities/README.md

 MacExtendedUtilities
 ====================

-Adds useful utilities to the applications folder that are normally tucked away in the CoreServices system folder.
+Adds useful utilities to the applications folder that are normally tucked away in the CoreServices system folder with a simple, fast UI.

 Adds the following:
 - Add Printer Utility